 Our curriculum is designed to ensure a cohesive learning journey across the school with pupils having opportunities to makes links between their learning in different subjects and being encouraged to apply knowledge and skills to take their own learning forward.
 Our long term and medium term planning focuses on both substantive and disciplinary knowledge.
 Curriculum subjects are taught explicitly with each year group planning half termly themes so that individual subjects can complement each other.
 Alongside this, knowledge organisers are used to ensure knowledge progression across the school.

 Science continues to be taught in termly blocks with a set focus across each year group.
 We strive to make cross curricular links wherever possible to support the embedding of knowledge in a range of contexts.

-ICT is an integral tool for learning.
+Computing is an integral tool for learning.
 This is a coaching approach and supports ICT learning for all pupils and staff.
-Jill Ward, eLearning Leading Teacher, supports the delivery of ICT in class and to groups in the i-Zone, Media Centre and Film and TV Studio

 The Wider Curriculum:

 Here at Shiphay Learning Academy, we believe in offering children a plethora of opportunities to shine and develop as individuals.
 We offer a wide range of after school clubs, lunch time clubs and opportunities at various points throughout the year.
 These include, sports, the arts, ICT, academic opportunities and modern foreign languages.